JakeWharton/jakewharton.com/_posts/2014-07-03-play-services-is-a-monolith.md

 Sounds scary, right?
 It isn't.

-Google Play Services 5.0 which [just launched][1] contributes <strong>twenty thousand</strong> methods to your app.
-20k.
+Google Play Services 5.0 which [just launched][1] contributes over <strong>twenty thousand</strong> methods to your app.
+20k+.
 That's one third of the limit!

 That's scary.